FredCoddy/Unity_basic_game_events/README.md

 # C# Source code for UNITY GAMES

-Set of code source for Unity games for 2D games.
+Source code for Unity 2D games with a multi-agent system.

 - Player movements
 - Player score